-1520 W. 13 th Avenue Suite 118, Denver, CO 80204 Mission: Illuminate Colorado prevents child maltreatment and builds strong families through education, advocacy, and family support.
+Mission: Illuminate Colorado prevents child maltreatment and builds strong families through education, advocacy, and family support.

 Description: Illuminate Colorado provides strategic guidance, operational support, and a collective voice for child and family-focused organizations working in partnership to promote child well-being and prevent child maltreatment.
 The network includes Prevent Child Abuse Colorado, the Colorado Alliance for Drug Endangered Children, the Colorado Chapter of the National Organization of Fetal Alcohol Spectrum Disorders (NOFAS), and Sexual Abuse Forever Ending (S.A.F.E.).
-Illuminate is the primary provider for Nurturing Healthy Sexual Development and Stewards of Children, two best- practice prevention curricula referenced above.
+Illuminate is the state intermediary for Darkness to Light, Stewards of Children and Bringing the Protective Factors to Life in